Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 This function parses the incoming JSON data, updates the player's state in the shared `players` vector, and optionally broadcasts the update to other players.

 ### 4.4 Player Disconnection
-When a player disconnects, the `on_disconnect` function in `players.rs` is called.
+When a player disconnects, the `on_disconnect` function in `players` is called.
 This function removes the player from the active players list and performs any necessary cleanup:

 ```rust
 pub fn on_disconnect(socket: SocketRef, players: Arc<Mutex<Vec<Player>>>) {